List of American Physical Society prizes and awards: Julius Edgar Lilienfeld Prize

 APS has awarded the Julius Edgar Lilienfeld Prize annually since 1989, excepting 2002.
 The purpose of the prize is to recognize outstanding contributions to physics.
 Among the recipients are Michael Berry, Alan Guth, Stephen Hawking, and Frank Wilczek.

 James Clerk Maxwell Prize

 The James Clerk Maxwell Prize for Plasma Physics was established in 1975 by the Maxwell Technologies, Inc., in honor of the Scottish physicist, James Clerk Maxwell.
 The prize recognizes outstanding contributions to the field of plasma physics.
 The prize consists of $10,000 and a certificate citing the contributions made by the recipient.
 The prize is presented annually.

 James C. McGroddy Prize for New Materials

 The James C. McGroddy Prize for New Materials has been awarded annually since 1975 for "outstanding achievement in the science and application of new materials".
 Initially known as the International Prize for New Materials, the prize has been named for physicist James C. McGroddy since 1999.

+Nicholas Metropolis Award for Outstanding Doctoral Thesis Work in Computational Physics

+The Nicholas Metropolis Award recognizes outstanding doctoral thesis work in computational physics, rewarding both exceptional research and excellent written and oral communication of that research.
+Nicholas Metropolis was a Greek-American physicist who contributed to the Manhattan project and is best known for his work on Monte Carlo simulations.
+The Metropolis Award has been given annually since 1999.